 Volumio: An Audiophile Music Player for Raspberry Pi

-Pimusicbox: A Raspberry Pi Audio OS that allows streaming music player for Spotify, Google Music, SoundCloud, Webradio, Podcasts and other music from the cloud.
+Pimusicbox: A Raspberry Pi Audio OS that allows streaming music players for Spotify, Google Music, SoundCloud, Webradio, Podcasts, and other music from the cloud.

 Runeaudio: Another good embedded OS for Raspberry Pi that converts int into Hi-Fi Music players and also the interface of the OS is very attractive.

 moOdeaudio: Great opensource audio player OS that provides Parametric 4-band and Graphic 10-band EQ